WHEN: February 22nd - February 26th, 2021

 Megan Vinh, Ph.D., is an Advanced Technical Assistance Specialist at the Frank Porter Graham Child Development Institute at University of North Carolina Chapel Hill.
 Dr. Vinh currently serves as the PI of the STEM Innovation for Inclusion in Early Education Center and the Co-PI of the Early Childhood Technical Assistance (ECTA).
 She provides leadership, technical assistance, and evaluation support around improving state early intervention and early childhood special education service systems, increasing the implementation of effective practices, and enhancing outcomes of these programs for young children and their families.
 She also works to ensure young children with disabilities participate in and benefit from high-quality STEM teaching and learning.
 Dr. Vinh has facilitated numerous communities of practice and is a member of a Community of Practice Development Group, which supports the work of facilitators of communities of practice in early childhood.
 She specializes in program evaluation and systems change around access and equity issues, including reducing early care and education suspensions and expulsions and increasing high quality inclusive opportunities.

-Teresa Byington, PhD is a 20-year professional-learning veteran with deep experience as a facilitator, trainer, speaker, and professional.
-She is currently an Associate Professor/Specialist in Early Childhood Education for the University of Nevada, Reno Cooperative Extension.
+Teresa Byington, PhD, is a professional-learning veteran with deep experience as a facilitator, trainer, speaker, and professional.
+She is currently a professor/state specialist in early childhood education for the University of Nevada, Reno, Cooperative Extension.
 She has been published in numerous peer-reviewed journals, including Young Children, Young Exceptional Children, and The Reading Teacher.
 Dr. Byington earned her PhD from the University of Nevada-Las Vegas in special education with an emphasis in early childhood education.
 She loves being engaged in professional learning.
-She facilitates several Communities of Practice and Professional Learning Communities for leaders, trainers, coaches and teachers.
+She facilitates several communities of practice and Professional Learning Communities for leaders, trainers, coaches and teachers.
 Byington trains early childhood trainers and coaches.
-She developed the Reflective Strength-based Coaching Model.
+She developed the Reflective Strength-Based Coaching Model.
 She enjoys presenting at local, state and national conferences.
-She is excited to be publishing her first book.

 Wendy Pirie, M.H.Sc., is a consultant in preschool movement and the director of TimberNook New Zealand, which offers camps where children grow and learn through active, creative outdoor experiences.
 She has a special interest in the growth and development of the child through the relationship between the body and the brain.
 She is also passionate about empowering parents and educators to play with and engage children.
 Wendy lives in New Zealand with her husband and three sons.